Twelve casinos seek online gaming permits in New Jersey

 New Jersey in February became the third state after Nevada and Delaware to legalize online gambling.
 Big casinos see New Jersey as the most lucrative opportunity based on its size and the fact its law encompasses many forms of gambling beyond, for example, Nevada's online poker-only bill.

-Analysts project Nevada's online gambling market will yield $50 million to $250 million in annual revenue, while New Jersey is pegged to generate $500 million to $1 billion yearly.
+Analysts project Nevada's online gambling market will yield $50 million (32 million pounds) to $250 million in annual revenue, while New Jersey is pegged to generate $500 million to $1 billion yearly.

 Other operators that applied to offer online gaming include the Tropicana Casino and Resort, sold in a bankruptcy sale to a group of creditors led by Carl Icahn in 2009, and The Golden Nugget, owned by Landry's Inc.